mtimjones/7drl_2019/README.md

 - [x]  Implement the process definitions, including callbacks.

-- [ ]  Implement the network generation and display.
+- [x]  Implement the network generation and display.

+- [x]  Implement the cursor on the network window to show the current node.

 - [x]  Implement the chat window.